 You will be pleased to know that there is dental insurance with no waiting period for root canals.
-A root canal can be a very expensive procedure and it is not uncommon for a root canal to cost around $1000 and often times a crown may be needed as well which is an additional $1000.
+A root canal can be a very expensive procedure and it is not uncommon for a root canal to cost around $1000 and often times a crown may be needed as well which is an additional $1100.

 Need a Plan?
-Check Rates Now
+Check For Insurance Now

 What is a Root Canal?

 A root canal is a dental procedure in which the nerve and pulp is removed from a tooth’s root canal.
 The area is cleaned and replaced with an inert material and sealed.
 The goal of a root canal is to save the tooth.
-Root canals are a very common procedure and have a very succesful outcome.
+Root canals are a very common procedure and have a very successful outcome.
 Sadly, many people cannot afford root canals and often times decide on an extraction.

 What happens if I don’t get a root canal?

 If a dentist decides that a root canal is needed, and the tooth is NOT treated, it will most likely become an abscessed tooth.
 The abscessed tooth can be extraordinarily painful and usually need treatment immediately.
 Some people without dental insurance end up having the tooth extracted as that is the most affordable option.
 However, sooner or later most people want to replace the missing tooth, so then they must get a dental implant.
 A dental implant is a very expensive way to replace a tooth.